rob-salter/Gym-Booking-Bot/README.md

 ## Next Steps

-This is currently an inital basic script and will be amended to work with with WayScript, select the slot via a basic input, and finally send an sms to me to confirm the booking.
+The script is now running on a schedule.
+An sms/email confirmation will be added to confirm the booking/completion of the script.